 Dr. Boutwell’s fields of special interest have been in clinical chemistry, quality control, and clinical and public health laboratory practice.
 He is the author of a number of papers, four manuals, a book on clinical chemistry, and a monograph on quality control.

-Dr. Boutwell became a member of the the Association for Diagnostics & Laboratory Medicine (ADLM) Philadelphia Section in 1954, and served as chairman in 1960.
-He has served on many national ADLM Committees: the Committee on Standards in 1965 and in 1966, when he became chairman; the Committee on Constitution and Bylaws in 1969–70; and as a member of the Board of Editors of Clinical Chemistry, 1968–72.
-In 1972, he served as president of the ADLM.
+Dr. Boutwell became a member of the AACC Philadelphia Section in 1954, and served as chairman in 1960.
+He has served on many national AACC Committees: the Committee on Standards in 1965 and in 1966, when he became chairman; the Committee on Constitution and Bylaws in 1969–70; and as a member of the Board of Editors of Clinical Chemistry, 1968–72.
+In 1972, he served as president of the AACC.

-Joseph Boutwell, MD, PhD served as ADLM president in 1972.
+Joseph Boutwell, MD, PhD served as AACC president in 1972.